noahehall/theBookOfNoah/0current/security/websecurity.md

 ### cross-site request forgery: CSRF

 - CSRF: pronounced sea-surf; an attacker tricks a user into clicking a maliscious link that triggers a request to your application
+- predominatly used with GET requests, but any HTTP method can be exploited
+- anti-CSRF cookie: randomized string token that the web server writes out to a named cookie parameter

 - exposure

   - using GET requests with side effects; if it the GET doesnt anything accept READ, your vulnerable
   - GET requests are the only HTTP method that contain the entirety of the requests contents in the url
+  - not using anti-csrf cookies for HTTP methods that modify resource state

 - fallout